MicrosoftDocs/azure-docs/articles/iot-edge/iot-edge-for-linux-on-windows-updates.md

     Migrate-EflowVmFromHcsToVmms
     ```

+>[!NOTE]
-Note: Fresh EFLOW 1.1.2110.0311 msi installations on Windows Server SKUs will result in EFLOW deployments using VMMS technology, so no migration is needed.
+>Fresh EFLOW 1.1.2110.0311 msi installations on Windows Server SKUs will result in EFLOW deployments using VMMS technology, so no migration is needed.
 <!-- end 1.1 -->
 :::moniker-end

 ## Migrations between EFLOW 1.1LTS and EFLOW CR

+IoT Edge for Linux on Windows doesn't support migrations between the different release trains.
+If you want to move from the 1.1LTS version to the Continuous Release (CR) version or viceversa, you'll have to uninstall the current version and install the new desired version.

 ## Next steps